isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Call our helpline.md

 <details class="isomer-details">
 <summary>Which banks can I be directed to through the ScamShield Helpline?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The ScamShield helpline can directly connect you to seven banks if you're
+<p>The ScamShield Helpline can directly connect you to seven banks if you're
 a victim of a scam.
 These banks are:</p>
 <ul data-tight="true" class="tight">
 <li>